KatinkaBu/AWS_grocery/README.md

 ![Architecture Diagram](./AWS_Grocery_Mate_general_overview.jpg)

+## AWS Presentation 🌿
+To give a clearer picture of the architecture and deployment, I also recorded a short video presentation.
+It walks through the diagram above, explains the AWS services I used, and highlights key learnings from the project.

+- [Link to Presentation] (Add YouTube link once created!)

 ## Project Structure 🌳
 - `docs/`: Project documentation and references (e.g., weekly summaries like `week1.md` to `week9.md`, `trust_policy.json`, `s3_policy.json`).
 - `week5/`, `week6/`, `week7/`, `week8_submission/`: Weekly folders with deployment code and configs.